 Our instructors are wonderful at teaching people at their own pace, so we do not guarantee the results of any lesson due to the fact that people all learn at different speeds.
 People will be more likely to venture out on their own after they have had some professional coaching.

 How does a 6-hour private run throughout the day?
 Lunch?

-Lunch is entirely up to the guest.
-The instructor certainly appreciates being able to take a lunch break, but they are willing to ski as long as you are!
+Lunch breaks for instructors is required.
+Therefore, lunch is entirely up to the guest.
 Lunch is handled in a few different ways.
 Some families choose to take their instructors out to lunch and others choose to set a meeting place and time after lunch.
-If you start at 9:30 am., the lesson ends at 3:30 p.m.
+If you start at 9:30 am., the lesson ends at 4:00 p.m.

 Why does a private lesson cost more than a group lesson?

-Private lessons offer tailor made lessons.
+Private lessons offer tailor made instruction and learning experiences.
 You get to choose the skills that you want to work on, can move at your own pace, and get to skip the long periods in line.
 It is catered to your specific needs.
 You may also request an instructor (upon availability) at no additional cost.

 Can you split the lesson time with multiple people?